By Lauren Anderson

 “Ash Wednesday,” (usually in the month of February) counting down 40 days until Easter.
 Generally, those who religiously practice Lent indulge in their favorite activities and foods before giving them up for the fasting of Lent.

 The majority of Americans think of New Orleans when they hear Mardi Gras, but this celebration was influenced by Carnival, brought over by the French.
 In France, “carnival” developed from the Italian word “carne levare” meaning to remove meat.
-This is because traditionally, practicing Catholics and Anglicans do not eat meat once Lent begins, along with flavorful foods that have sugar, eggs, d
+This is because traditionally, practicing Catholics and Anglicans do not eat meat once Lent begins, along with flavorful foods that have sugar, eggs, dairy products, and fat.

 Most Mardi Gras celebrations include meat, and in addition, a cake called “King Cake” or “La Galette des Rois”.
 King Cake is popular in France and New Orleans.
 This sweet bread has a rich cinnamon filling, and often, a small ceramic baby (representing baby Jesus) that is baked into the cake.
 Whoever finds the piece with the baby is named the King or Queen of Mardi Gras/Carnival and has good luck for the year.
 The city of New Orleans floods with people celebrating at the parade each year, where a few lucky children are featured as the Kings and Queens of the day.
 Green, purple, and gold embellish each float, the people, and the streets of the city.